Startling Facts About Your Salad Dressings

 Beware of labels with too much regular sugar as well.

 Like raspberry vinaigrette, which can harbor deceiving amount of sweeteners.

 Did you know that store-bought, regular varieties may even contain paint chemicals?

-Be wary of these and consider whipping up your own version, free of freaky ingredients.
+Be wary of these and consider whipping up your own version.

 It's full of questionable colors.

 Some salad flavorings may sound natural enough.

 But some of the color comes not from real or natural ingredients.

 But Red #40, an artificial food dye linked to ADD in children.

 Others contain Yellow 5.